Stochastic Loop Corrections to Belief Propagation for Tensor Network Contraction: Results

 Figure~\ref{fig:10x10_free_energy} presents the free energy comparison for a $10 \times 10$ lattice.
 The BP approximation shows significant deviations from the Onsager solution, particularly around the critical region.
 Notably, the BP error persists even at low temperatures (high $\beta$), in contrast to what one might expect from a mean-field theory that should become accurate deep in the ordered phase.
 As we discussed in Sec.~\ref{subsec:3x3}, this behavior arises because our BP implementation uses uniform message initialization, which corresponds to the high-temperature (paramagnetic) fixed point.
 Our uniform initialization causes the message-passing iteration to converge to the paramagnetic fixed point even at low temperatures, which explains the persistent BP error.
 However, the BPLMC method successfully corrects these errors by properly sampling loop configurations, achieving excellent agreement with the Onsager solution at all temperatures.

 Table~S2 in the Supplemental Material~\cite{supplemental} presents detailed numerical results, comparing BP and BPLMC against the Onsager solution.
 The results reveal important characteristics of the method.
-First, BPLMC consistently improves BP, with error reduction ranging from 10\% at high temperature to over 80\% at low temperature.
+First, BPLMC consistently improves BP from high temperature to low temperature.
 Second, finite-size effects are visible as the $10 \times 10$ lattice differs from the thermodynamic limit, so both BP and BPLMC show residual errors.
 BPLMC computes the correct finite-size partition function, which differs slightly from Onsager's infinite-system result.
 Third, sampling becomes more challenging for larger systems, which requires umbrella sampling for reliable estimation.